Goran Jelisić

-Goran Jelisić (Горан Јелисић; born 7 June 1968) is a Bosnian Serb former police officer who was found guilty of having committed crimes against humanity and violated the customs of war by the International Criminal Tribunal for the Former Yugoslavia (ICTY) at the Luka camp in Brčko during the Bosnian War.
+Goran Jelisić (Горан Јелисић; born 7 June 1968) is a Bosnian Serb soldier who was found guilty of having committed crimes against humanity and violating the customs of war by the International Criminal Tribunal for the Former Yugoslavia (ICTY) at the Luka camp in Brčko during the Bosnian War.

 Jelisić called himself the "Serb Adolf Hitler" and admitted that his "motivation and goal was to kill Muslims".

-Pre-war life
+In 1999, Jelisić pled guilty to sixteen counts of violating the customs of war and fifteen counts of crimes against humanity and was sentenced to 40 years in prison.
+He was acquitted of the charge of genocide as the court found that it had not been established beyond a reasonable doubt.

+Biography

-Jelisić was born in 1968 in Bijeljina, SR Bosnia and Herzegovina, Yugoslavia. a town that was at the time 40% Muslim.
-Born to a working mother, he was raised primarily by his grandmother, and he had a variety of Serb and Muslim friends.
+Jelisić was born in 1968 in Bijeljina, SR Bosnia and Herzegovina, Yugoslavia. a town that was at the time 40% Bosniak.
+Born to a working mother, he was raised primarily by his grandmother, and he had a variety of Serb and Bosniak friends.
 Prior to the war, Jelisić worked as a farmhand and enjoyed fishing.
-During his trial, members of his fishing groups appeared to defend him as character witnesses.
-After committing cheque fraud in Bosnia, he was imprisoned for several months.
+During his trial, members of his fishing groups defended him as character witnesses.

-War
+Bosnian War

 He was released in February 1992 with the opportunity to volunteer for Republika Srpska's war effort.
-He joined the Republika Srpska police force that month.
-In May, he was sent to a Brčko police station.
+In May, Goran Jelisić arrived in Brčko.

-Jelisić commanded the Luka camp during the war.
-This camp was among the most notorious prison camps in Bosnia.
+During the war, Jelisić commanded the Luka camp, which was one of the most notorious prison camps during the Bosnian War.
 It was located on the most important arterial road near Brčko in north Bosnia, which connected the two parts of Republika Srpska.
+Jelisić later confessed his crimes during his trial as a war criminal at the Hague tribunal.
+His wife, Monika Karan-Ilić (aka Monika Simeunović), was also found guilty of participating in torture, inhumane treatment and infliction of suffering on Bosniak and Croat civilians at Luka camp and Brčko police station in May and June 1992.

-During Jelisić's trial, many witnesses came forward describing other acts by him during the war.
-An old Muslim friend of Jelisić's noted that Jelisić gave his wife money while he was in captivity to help her flee abroad.
-Another friend of Jelisić's described how he helped the friend's sister and her husband escape in a similar way.
-Many others submitted similar sorts of testimony regarding Jelisić's acts to safeguard and help Muslim and non-Muslim friends before and during the war.
-In his hometown of Bijeljina, Jelisić paid hospital costs for Bosnian Muslims.
+During Jelisić's trial, many witnesses came forward, describing other acts by him during the war.
+An old Bosniak friend of Jelisić noted that Jelisić gave his wife money while he was in captivity to help her flee abroad.
+Another friend described how he helped the friend's sister and her husband escape in a similar way.
+Others submitted similar testimony regarding Jelisić's acts to safeguard and help Bosniak and non-Bosniak friends before and during the war.
+In his hometown of Bijeljina, Jelisić paid hospital costs for Bosniaks.

-He styled himself, and has been referred to in the media, as "Serb Adolf".
+He styled himself, and has been referred to in the media, as the "Serb Adolf Hitler" and admitted that his "motivation and goal was to kill Muslims".